 The spreadsheet is as sophisticated as any other online version found on the Internet.
 Since we're providing this as a free downloadable tool, it was designed to deliver more flexibility than many of the other calculators on the web.

 The remainder of this article will be dedicated to providing detailed instructions.
 This will reduce any confusion over the use of the spreadsheet.
 We'll also explain some of the terminology that might be encountered when evaluating a car lease.
 Finally, as appropriate, we've included some examples, or suggested values, to use in the spreadsheet.

 The spreadsheet can be downloaded by clicking on the following link: Car Lease Calculator.
-Once the spreadsheet has been opened in Excel (it should also work in LibreOffice / OpenOffice Calc or Lotus 123), users will notice the tool already contains example information.
+Once the spreadsheet has been opened in Excel (it should also work in LibreOffice or OpenOffice Calc), users will notice the tool already contains example information.
 All users need to do is overwrite the example values with the car lease information they're evaluating.